dotnet/docs-maui/docs/user-interface/graphics/colors.md

 ---
 title: "Colors"
-description: "The .NET MAUI Color class lets you specify colors as RGB values, HSL values, HSV values, or with a color name." ms.date: 08/31/2021
+description: "The .NET MAUI Color class, in the Microsoft.Maui.Graphics namespace, lets you specify colors as RGB values, HSL values, HSV values, or with a color name." ms.date: 08/31/2021
 ---